tonytw1/osm-jigsaw/README.md

 This graph is then exported as a [set of Protocol buffer files](#output-files) which can be exported as a [JSON API](osm-jigsaw-api).

-This hierarchy can be used infer a place name from the areas enclosing a given point.
+This hierarchy can be used to infer a place name from the areas enclosing a given point.

 ### Background